 It is also no surprise to find Trump high in the list given the impact of his decisions and policies on the business environment.
 For example:

 List posts were one of the most shared post formats, as we noted above.
 We therefore had a look at the most shared numbers that start business headlines which were as follows:

 Overall numbers in headlines appear to perform just as strongly for B2B content as they do for consumer content.
 However, our findings contradict previous research reported on Hubspot that people prefer numbered list headlines over any other type of headline.
 In a B2B context on LinkedIn it seems ‘how to’ posts outperform numbers.

 Unlike in B2C where the number 10 outperforms all other numbers by a wide margin, on LinkedIn it appears that the numbers 5 and 10 perform equally well in a business context.
-Here are examples that had over 5,000 LinkedIn shares.
+Here are some B2B content marketing examples that had over 5,000 LinkedIn shares.